 Schiele Museum of Natural History & Planetarium

-Have you been to the Schiele Museum of Natural History?
+Have you been to the Schiele Museum of Natural History in Gaston County?
 What is your favorite part?